ShaswatChaurasia/Netflix-Data/README.md

 # Netflix-Data
-In this SQL project file with Excel data
+In this SQL project file with Excel data of Netflix